 - Real property held in joint tenancy or as tenants by the entirety; and

 The complete list of non-probate assets is much more comprehensive—but these are the most common non-probate assets.
 Experienced Hopkinsville probate attorneys can help you learn more about which probate avoidance strategies make the most sense for your particular situation.

 Common Probate Avoidance Strategies

 Given the time, expense, and stress of probating a will, many families plan ahead to reduce the number of assets that must pass through probate.
-Will and probate attorneys employ a number of probate avoidance strategies, including:
+Estate planning and probate attorneys employ a number of probate avoidance strategies, including:

 - Transferring assets into the names of loved ones;

 - Adding loved ones’ names to bank accounts;

 - Adding loved ones’ names to real estate or vehicle titles;

 - Adding beneficiary designations.